The Native Addictions Council of Manitoba is located at:160 Salter Street

 From 2004 until 2010, with funding from the Aboriginal Healing Foundation (AHF), NACM ran the “Women’s and Youth Sage Healing Program”.
 This program sought to provide residential school survivors and their families with healing.
 Prior to this, addictions services for youth were limited with a part time youth worker available.

-- Native Crafting Classes
+- Crafting Activities

 - Sobriety Walk

 - Student Placement for University of Manitoba and Red River College